hybridsjs/hybrids/docs/router/usage.md

 # Usage

 The router provides a global navigation system for client-side applications.
-Rather than just matching URLs with the corresponding components, it depends on a tree-like structure of views, which have their own routing configuration in the definition.
+Rather than just matching URLs with the corresponding components, it depends on a tree-like structure of views, which have their own routing configuration in the component definition.

-The router represents the stack of views.
+The router state is represented by the stack of views.
 If a user go deeper in the tree, the view is pushed to the stack.
-If the navigation goes backward, the stack is cleared.
-However, the result array returns only the current view and dialogs (on the top of the current view).
+If the navigation goes up, the stack is cleared.
+However, the result stack array returns only the current view and dialogs (on the top of the current view).
 The rest of the views on the stack are kept in the memory with the current state, scroll positions and the last focused element.

-The router connects the structure of the views with the browser history, so the current stack and browser history is always in-sync.
+The stack of views is connected with the browser history, so the current stack and browser history is always in-sync.
 Because of the relations between the views, the router knows when to navigate forward or backward to reflect the structure.

-Add a property defined with the router factory to your main component of the application to display the current stack of views:
+To start using the router, just add a property defined with the router factory to your main component of the application, and display the current stack of views:

 ```javascript
 import { define, html, router } from "hybrids";